prathamesh-p11/VersionControlSystem/README.md

 * merge-in.

 The merge-out command will gather the information needed for the user to manually do a 3-way merge.
 (Sorry, user, but this is a somewhat no-frills VCS.)
-The merge-in command will complete the merge by "checking in" a snapshot of the user's fully-merged project tree ñ the user did the full-merge by hand (again, no frills).
+The merge-in command will complete the merge by "checking in" a snapshot of the user's fully-merged project tree ‚Äì the user did the full-merge by hand (again, no frills).

 Also, note that our VCS is project-based, not file-based.
-We do not run a VCS command to copy an individual file to/from the repo, but instead only to copy an entire project tree (which resides outside the repo directory) to/from the repo (where ìto repoî is taking a snapshot and ìfrom repoî is recreating a new project tree from a snapshot).
+We do not run a VCS command to copy an individual file to/from the repo, but instead only to copy an entire project tree (which resides outside the repo directory) to/from the repo (where ‚Äúto repo‚Äù is taking a snapshot and ‚Äúfrom repo‚Äù is recreating a new project tree from a snapshot).

 ###Source & Target
 The merge-out arguments are a repo source snapshot and a target project tree (actually that target's latest snapshot, from which we can extract the location of the target project tree).
 The source snapshot is the repo 'R' snapshot.
 The Target 'T' snapshot is assumed to be a snapshot that the user has just checked-in (sorry, user, you do it, no-frills).
 The Target project tree is in the user's project folder from which the T snapshot was (just) checked-in.
 The merge-out will (maybe) add new files/folders to the T project tree.

 ###Merge File Collisions
-These new files will include those in the Source that don't match (don't have the same artifact ID) as their corresponding target files ñ called collision files.
+These new files will include those in the Source that don't match (don't have the same artifact ID) as their corresponding target files ‚Äì called collision files.
 Because we are merging an entire project tree, there may be many collision files for one merge-out command.
 When we detect that one of the many project snapshot files collides (has a different artifact ID) with the corresponding file of the other snapshot, we will add both files to the target project tree.
-The mismatching file from the repo source snapshot will be added, but with a suffix of ì_MRî meaning ìMismatch-from-Repoî.
-The corresponding file from the target snapshot will have its filename suffixed with ì_MTî meaning ìMismatch-in-Targetî.
-Both files will retain their existing extensions (e.g, ìfred_MR.javaî and ìfred_MT.javaî).
-Also, a third corresponding file, the ì_MGî file will be added to the target project tree; the ìgrandmaî file.
+The mismatching file from the repo source snapshot will be added, but with a suffix of ‚Äú_MR‚Äù meaning ‚ÄúMismatch-from-Repo‚Äù.
+The corresponding file from the target snapshot will have its filename suffixed with ‚Äú_MT‚Äù meaning
+‚ÄúMismatch-in-Target‚Äù.
+Both files will retain their existing extensions (e.g, ‚Äúfred_MR.java‚Äù and ‚Äúfred_MT.java‚Äù).
+Also, a third corresponding file, the ‚Äú_MG‚Äù file will be added to the target project tree; the ‚Äúgrandma‚Äù file.
-Also, (optionally) the merge-out command will create a manifest file which includes the command and arguments, and the name of the ìgrandmaî snapshot.
+Also, (optionally) the merge-out command will create a manifest file which includes the command and arguments, and the name of the ‚Äúgrandma‚Äù snapshot.

 ###Grandma
-In case of at least one file collision, you will need to find the ìgrandmaî snapshot of the source and target snapshots.
+In case of at least one file collision, you will need to find the ‚Äúgrandma‚Äù snapshot of the source and target snapshots.
 This is the most recent common ancestor snapshot.
-The ìgrandmaî snapshot is the same for all pairs of colliding files.
+The ‚Äúgrandma‚Äù snapshot is the same for all pairs of colliding files.
 That Grandma 'G' snapshot is determined by the path of immediate ancestor snapshots from a given (R or T) snapshot back to the root of the repo snapshot directed acyclic graph (DAG).
-The 'G' file will get its own suffix ì_MGî meaning ìMismatch-from-Grandmaî (e.g., ìfred_MG.javaî).
+The 'G' file will get its own suffix ‚Äú_MG‚Äù meaning ‚ÄúMismatch-from-Grandma‚Äù (e.g., ‚Äúfred_MG.java‚Äù).
 Note that because of prior merges, there may be more than one path to the root from a snapshot; and then the grandma will be the most recent common ancestor of those common ancestors along any of those paths to the root.

 ###Merge-In
 The merge-in command assumes 1) that the user has finished manually fully-merging the R file changes into the corresponding T collision file, for all the collision file pairs, as needed.
-This includes removing the MR and MG files and removing the ì_MTî file suffix.
+This includes removing the MR and MG files and removing the ‚Äú_MT‚Äù file suffix.
 And 2) the user has done no other repo commands since the merge-out command on this project tree.
 (Commands on other project trees for the same team project can be done, and should not cause a problem.)
-For example, the 3 ìfred_M*.javaî files will be used to create a merged ìfred.javaî file (without the _MT) and the _MR, and _MG files will be removed ñ all by the user.
+For example, the 3 ‚Äúfred_M*.java‚Äù files will be used to create a merged ‚Äúfred.java‚Äù file (without the _MT) and the _MR, and _MG files will be removed ‚Äì all by the user.
 Merge-in is merely a duplicate of the check-in command, except that it has a different command name, and because no other commands have been run on the project tree, the merge-in command will always appear as the child of a merge-out command in the repo's set of manifest files.
 The merge-in manifest contents are equivalent to the check-in manifest file.
-(Note, if you don't want to create a merge-out manifest file, you must change your ìgrandmaî detection mechanism appropriately.)
+(Note, if you don't want to create a merge-out manifest file, you must change your ‚Äúgrandma‚Äù detection mechanism appropriately.)

 ###DAG
 Because the mom-kid (parent-child) relationships among the manifest files can be a DAG (directed acyclic graph), finding the grandma snapshot (the most recent common ancestor) of the source and the target is a bit more complicated than finding the common ancestor in a tree.
 If, in searching upward from the source or target snapshot you encounter a merge-out and merge-in pair of snapshots, you will have to follow both parent branches upward toward the root (the create-repo snapshot) because the grandma could be in either one of them.
 A simple way of doing this is to pick one branch to do immediately and put the other mom-branch's snapshot (or whatever is needed to identify and use it later) on a "pending" list (or array, stack, etc.).
 You will find a grandma candidate snapshot along every path from your (R or T) snapshot up to the root (create-repo snapshot).
 It is only the most recent of them that is the actual grandma snapshot for this R-and-T merge.

 ###Dot-Files
 If you find it convenient, you can put VCS files in the user's project tree at its root folder.
-These files must have a filename beginning with a dot/period, '.', and the prefix ìvcsxî for our VCS system.
+These files must have a filename beginning with a dot/period, '.', and the prefix ‚Äúvcsx‚Äù for our VCS system.
 If you decide to do this, make sure that dot-files are not included when you check in a snapshot.

 ###User Interface
-Make sure that you can enter a ìcommand lineî in a VCS web page edit box to initiate a command.
+Make sure that you can enter a ‚Äúcommand line‚Äù in a VCS web page edit box to initiate a command.
 The command line should include the VCS command name and all arguments needed to process that command.
 This is in addition to any fancier GUI mechanisms you have provided.
 All VCS command should be able to be run via this command line mechanism.

 Contents

-    /client                         # folder includes all frontend content /public                     # includes index.html, manifest.json etc. only index.html list below index.html              # index.html, the frontend page
+    /client                         # folder includes all frontend content /public                     // includes index.html, manifest.json etc. only index.html list below index.html              // index.html, the frontend page
-        /src                        # includes all React components
+        /src                        // includes all React components
-            /actions                # includes redux actions, action types actions.js          # redux actions
+            /actions                // includes redux actions, action types actions.js          // redux actions
-                actionTypes.js      # action types for route redux reducer index.js            # index file
+                actionTypes.js      // action types for route redux reducer index.js            // index file
-            /components             # often used components
+            /components             // often used components
-                Input.jsx           # input text field components
+                Input.jsx           // input text field components
-                RadioBtn.jsx        # radio button for switch different commands /reducers
+                RadioBtn.jsx        // radio button for switch different commands /reducers
-                rootReducer.js      # redux reducer
+                rootReducer.js      // redux reducer
             /store
-                state.js            # default redux state
+                state.js            // default redux state
-                store.js            # redux store
+                store.js            // redux store
             /styles
-                _mixin.scss         # sass mixin function
+                _mixin.scss         // sass mixin function
-                styles.scss         # sass styles
+                styles.scss         // sass styles
-            App.jsx                 # Main App component
+            App.jsx                 // Main App component
-            Col1.jsx                # Col1, handle command form
+            Col1.jsx                // Col1, handle command form
-            Col2.jsx                # Col2, display all repos
+            Col2.jsx                // Col2, display all repos
-            Col3.jsx                # Col3, display all labels and manifests for particular repo index.js                # React entry index.js file
+            Col3.jsx                // Col3, display all labels and manifests for particular repo index.js                // React entry index.js file
-        jsconfig.json               # configure file for React path package.json
+        jsconfig.json               // configure file for React path package.json
         package-lock.json
-    /.repo                           # all created repos will under this directory /project1                   # repo used for demonstration
+    /.repo                           // all created repos will under this directory /project1                   // repo used for demonstration
-        /project2                   # repo has a lot of manifest files, demonstration for website scroll /routes                         # express routing different commands
+        /project2                   // repo has a lot of manifest files, demonstration for website scroll /routes                         // express routing different commands
-        checkin.js                  # check-in command
+        checkin.js                  // check-in command
-        checkout.js                 # check-out command
+        checkout.js                 // check-out command
-        create.js                   # create-repo command
+        create.js                   // create-repo command
-        fetchData.js                # fetch all repos and their manifest files label.js                    # label command
+        fetchData.js                // fetch all repos and their manifest files label.js                    // label command
-        mergeIn.js                  # merge-in command
+        mergeIn.js                  // merge-in command
-        mergeOut.js                 # merge-out command
+        mergeOut.js                 // merge-out command
-    /utils                          # backend helper functions
+    /utils                          // backend helper functions
         file_utils.js
         manifest_utils.js
         path_utils.js